 Having worked with us on the original platform implementation, it was obvious that the customer would choose to work with us again on their migration.
 We had domain knowledge about this client in particular, and experience with the AWS platform.

-We made use of our ReadyScale reference platform for this customer - a collection of Terraform and Puppet scripts for provisioning AWS resources according to good security and operational practices.
+We made use of Terraform and Puppet scripts for provisioning AWS resources according to good security and operational practices.

 The platform consists of multiple environments, each with a number of tenants deployed into them.
 For each tenant we run a number of services on traditional autoscaled and load balanced EC2 instances, as well as some SQS queues.
 Per-tenant IAM policies isolate tenants from each other.